kylejneubauer18/kylejneubauer18.github.io/essays/standardsIsWhatMakesUsCiviliezed.md

 ## In The Past
 <p align="justify">
 &nbsp;&nbsp;&nbsp;&nbsp; You may not realize this but we live in a world full of standards.
 It's just a matter of interpretation and if that person views it as a standard.
-Standard is defined a /":something established by authority, custom, or general consent as a model or example"/ according to Merriam-Webster dictionary.
+Standard is defined a ":something established by authority, custom, or general consent as a model or example" according to Merriam-Webster dictionary.
 <br /></p>